-cvadd switch.1.1.1.1.card.9.pport.1.lport.2 \<Return> -serviceType smds -smdsType SsiDte \<Return> -bandwidth 64000 cvadd cvadd object-name {-attribute-name value } ...

-The sections that follow present the CLI commands in alphabetical order.
+cvadd switch.1.1.1.1.card.9.pport.1.lport.2 \<Return> -serviceType smds -smdsType SsiDte \<Return> -bandwidth 64000 The sections that follow present the CLI commands in alphabetical order.
 Usage examples are provided with each command.
 Use these examples as guidelines for syntax and usage.
 The exact attributes required by a particular command vary, depending on the type of LPort and Card specified.
-For additional examples, refer to "CLI Examples" on page 3-29.
+For additional examples, see "CLI Examples" on page 3-30.